 Make sure you’re using distilled or demineralized water

 Minerals in tap water can form deposits inside your humidifier, promoting bacterial development.
 The release of these minerals into the air often appears as white dust on your furniture.
 It’s also possible to inhale some minerals whose dispersion is in the air.
-The mineral concentration of distilled or demineralized water is significantly lower than that of tap water.
+The mineral concentration of distilled or demineralized water is significantly lower than tap water’s.
 Also, if the manufacturer recommends it, use demineralization cartridges or filters.

 Change the water in your humidifier regularly

 Allowing film or deposits to form inside your humidifiers is not a good idea.
-If utilizing cool-mist or ultrasonic humidifiers, empty the tanks, dry the internal surfaces, and refill with clean water every day if possible.
+If utilizing cool-mist or ultrasonic humidifiers, empty the tanks, dry the internal surfaces, and refill them with clean water every day if possible.
 First, unplug the device.

 Clean Humidifiers every three days